ma08/chrome-link-copy/README.md

 `http://en.wikipedia.org/wiki/Led_Zeppelin`

 Putting this on chromestore might take some time.<br />
-To install, download the zip(by clicked the button on the right hand side of the page ) provided by github or [click here](https://github.com/ma08/chrome-link-copy/archive/master.zip).
+To install, download the zip(by clicking the button on the right hand side of the page ) provided by github or [click here](https://github.com/ma08/chrome-link-copy/archive/master.zip).
 Extract the zip file it to a folder.
 Open `chrome://extensions`.
 Select `Developer Mode` option.
 Click on `Load unpacked extension` button and choose the path to which you have extracted.
 Now open new google search page and start using it.

 I will put up a link for the `.crx` when I find the time.
 I have just put the copy for the query results.
 Don't expect it to work for normal links on google search.
 Just use the `Copy Link Address` provided by chrome to do that.